3geek14/Realms/Omnibus.md

 loyalties transfer to the person who cast [Animate Lesser Undead](#animate-lesser-undead) (an MC is needed).
 The Undead General will die to any magical attacks that damage it, regardless of location.
-If a PC is still undead at the end of the event, that PC is considered dead and soulless.
-This spell will not work on a body without its soul.
+If a PC is still undead at the end of the event, that PC is considered dead and [soulless]{.new}.
+This spell will not work on a body without its [soul]{.new}.
 A character that is created as undead can be slain and raised or simply raised while undead to return to life.
 If a character under the effects  of [Embrace Death](#embrace-death) has this cast on them, it acts as the spell  [Animate Lesser Undead](#animate-lesser-undead) instead.
 You may have at most one undead general at a time.

 In addition, the Undead General gains the ability to cast the spell [Animate Lesser Undead](#animate-lesser-undead) with unlimited uses.
 An Undead General